THE GOLD STANDARD

 The assessment combines the use of ABA, speech, and occupational therapy assessments.
-These include the Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP), Oral and Written Language Scales (OWLS-II), Preschool Language Scale (PLS), Sensory Profile, Functional Analysis Screening Tool (FAST), and preference assessments.
+These include the Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP), Essential for Living (EFL), Assessment of Functional Living Skills (AFLS), Pervasive Developmental Disorder Behavior Inventory (PDD-BI), Assessment of Basic Language and Learning Skills (ABLLS), Oral and Written Language Scales (OWLS-II), Preschool Language Scale (PLS), Sensory Profile, as well as others.
 The parent or caregiver interview is also an important part of all assessments.

 K1ds count uses a variety of research based interventions such as discrete trial training (DTT), Natural environment training (NET), Functional Communication Training (FCT), Functional Analysis (FA), Incidental Teaching (IT), the Kaufman Speech to Language Protocol (K-SLP), Picture Exchange Communication System (PECS), Augmentative and Alternative Communication (AAC) training, and Language Acquisition through Motor Planning (LAMP).
 Other strategies include the use of sensory integration, visual schedules, social stories, video modeling, and more…

 K1ds Count is a Medicaid provider and also accepts a variety of commercial insurance plans.
 Due to the autism mandate in Indiana, some insurance providers cover intensive ABA therapy services.
 We work with families every step of the way to ensure proper coverage of ABA therapy by introducing you to the correct plans and helping you to secure other supplemental funding sources.